biddyweb/FraudDetection-1/README.md

 4) Modeling: Once Logistic regression was established, then I use scikit learn to cross validate the regression results.
 For another step of validation, I also tried using KNN to see how the results yeild.

-5) Interpretation: Interpreting the results and the accuracy of the predictions arising out of Logistic regression.
+5) Interpretation: Interpreting the results and cross-validating the ccuracy of the predictions arising out of Logistic regression/KNN.